Humlegården apartment by Tham & Videgård Hansson Arkitekter

 Swedish architects Tham & Videgård Hansson have completed an apartment refurbishment in Stockholm with a colour scheme representing the changing seasonal colours in a nearby park.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 The apartment features oversized parquet floors and wall panels that merge through shades of green, yellow, orange, red and brown to winter grey and black.

 The client called for a design that was not "the standard blond Scandinavian" interior.

 Refurbishment of an apartment at Humlegården, Stockholm.

 Oversized and multicoloured parquet floors and walls.

 Departing from the traditional Swedish interior use of colour and patterns, developed by artists and architects like Carl Larsson and Josef Frank, this apartment also relates directly to the setting at the park Humlegården where the greenery outside changes with the season.

 From winter grey and black, to summertime bright and deep green, to orange, red and yellow in autumn.